sriramsripada20s/Sriram-Sripada-Portfolio/README.md

 # EDUCATION

 **University of South Florida Aug 2022 - May 2024**

 _Master of Science in Business Analytics and Information Systems_ GPA:3.71

 **University of Hyderabad Jan 2021 - Feb 2022**

 _Post Graduate Diploma in Artificial Intelligence and Machine Learning_

 **Osmania University Aug 2016 - Aug 2020**

 _Bachelor of Engineering in Electronics and Communication Engineering_

 # SKILLS

- Languages: Python, R, C, SQL, HTML, CSS
+**Languages:** Python, R, C, SQL, HTML, CSS

- Tools: Jupyter, VS Code, PyCharm, R studio, Git, Linux, Docker, Postman, Apache Kafka, Spark, Tableau, Power BI, SQL Server,PostgreSQL
+**Tools:** Jupyter, VS Code, PyCharm, R studio, Git, Linux, Docker, Postman, Apache Kafka, Spark, Tableau, Power BI, SQL Server,PostgreSQL

- Statistical Skills: Descriptive and Inferential Statistics, Hypothesis Testing, A/B testing, ANOVA, Time Series, Linear (OLS, GLM)
+**Statistical Skills:** Descriptive and Inferential Statistics, Hypothesis Testing, A/B testing, ANOVA, Time Series, Linear (OLS, GLM)

- Big Data and Machine Learning: Spark, Hadoop, MongoDB, Python (Pandas, NumPy, Scikit-learn, API’s , NLTK, Tensorflow, Keras, Flask), Classification, Decision Tree, Random Forest, Natural Language Processing, Ploty Dash, Supervised, Unsupervised Learning, Data Science
+**Big Data and Machine Learning:** Spark, Hadoop, MongoDB, Python (Pandas, NumPy, Scikit-learn, API’s , NLTK, Tensorflow, Keras, Flask), Classification, Decision Tree, Random Forest, Natural Language Processing, Ploty Dash, Supervised, Unsupervised Learning, Data Science
 Pipeline ( cleansing, wrangling, visualization, modeling, interpretation)

 # WORK EXPERIENCE

-**Data Science Intern at University of North Florida, Jacksonville, FL (Link) June 2023 – Aug 2023**
+**Data Science Intern at University of North Florida, Jacksonville, FL**

+**June 2023 – Aug 2023**

- Spearheaded data quality initiatives by identifying and resolving data concerns; executed data cleaning and preprocessing operations using Python programming, leading to a significant 40% decrease in data errors and enhanced data integrity for business analyses
+Spearheaded data quality initiatives by identifying and resolving data concerns; executed data cleaning and preprocessing operations using Python programming, leading to a significant 40% decrease in data errors and enhanced data integrity for business analyses

- Led team of up to 2 Interns to enhance the existing strategy for a leading Non-Government Organization using Python and Tableau.
+Led team of up to 2 Interns to enhance the existing strategy for a leading Non-Government Organization using Python and Tableau.

- Leveraged natural language processing techniques like tokenization, topic modeling and text summarization to extract valuable insights from text data which enhanced competitive advantage by staying ahead of industry trends.
+Leveraged natural language processing techniques like tokenization, topic modeling and text summarization to extract valuable insights from text data which enhanced competitive advantage by staying ahead of industry trends.

- Designed interactive dashboards using Tableau enabling stakeholders to interpret data-driven insights, leading to 2x faster response to market trends across industries.
+Designed interactive dashboards using Tableau enabling stakeholders to interpret data-driven insights, leading to 2x faster response to market trends across industries.

-**Software Engineer at Softility, Hyderabad, India Jan 2021 - Aug 2022**
+**Software Engineer at Softility, Hyderabad, India**

+**Jan 2021 - Aug 2022**

- Developed Python scripts that reduced data retrieval and processing time for various network devices by 40% through efficient utilization of SNMP protocol, resulting in enhanced data accessibility and operational efficiency for a leading US broadband company.
+Developed Python scripts that reduced data retrieval and processing time for various network devices by 40% through efficient utilization of SNMP protocol, resulting in enhanced data accessibility and operational efficiency for a leading US broadband company.

- Optimized and worked on validating the quality assurance of data polled from Kafka topics which maximized data quality by 20%.
+Optimized and worked on validating the quality assurance of data polled from Kafka topics which maximized data quality by 20%.

- Reduced software deployment time by 50% in a DevOps environment through development of Linux/Unix shell scripts and leveraged
-Git version control and CI/CD pipelines.
+Reduced software deployment time by 50% in a DevOps environment through development of Linux/Unix shell scripts and leveraged Git version control and CI/CD pipelines.

-**Machine Learning Intern at SkillAscend, Hyderabad, India Aug 2020 - Dec 2020**
+**Machine Learning Intern at SkillAscend, Hyderabad, India**

+**Aug 2020 - Dec 2020**

- Performed thorough exploratory data analysis, feature engineering, anomaly detection and leveraged Python to implement Machine Learning algorithms, resulting in a significant 25% increase in model’s accuracy for both classification and regression tasks.
+Performed thorough exploratory data analysis, feature engineering, anomaly detection and leveraged Python to implement Machine Learning algorithms, resulting in a significant 25% increase in model’s accuracy for both classification and regression tasks.

- Implemented data analysis using statistical techniques to monitor key performance metrics such as R2 score, ROC-AUC, and log loss.
+Implemented data analysis using statistical techniques to monitor key performance metrics such as R2 score, ROC-AUC, and log loss.

- Saved 10 hours per week of manual reporting using the Tableau dashboard to assess core business KPIs.
+Saved 10 hours per week of manual reporting using the Tableau dashboard to assess core business KPIs.

 # CERTIFICATIONS & LEADERSHIP

- Databricks Accreditation Lakehouse Fundamentals (Link)
+**Databricks Accreditation Lakehouse Fundamentals** (Link)

- Presented Internship Project at DSSG 2023 Conference, highlighting social impact through data-driven solutions.
+**Presented Internship Project** at **DSSG 2023 Conference**, highlighting **social impact** through data-driven solutions.

- Won First Prize for a Technical Presentation on Artificial Intelligence at the IETE Club's event
+**Won First Prize** for a T**echnical Presentation** on **Artificial Intelligence** at the IETE Club's event

- Secretary | Student Group @ IETE | Led a 200-students team in planning, organizing, and executing successful events and workshops, fostering growth and innovation in the field.
+**Secretary | Student Group @ IETE** | **Led a 200-students** team in planning, organizing, and executing successful events and workshops, fostering growth and innovation in the field.